“Which One Am I?”

 Truth 1:

-At any point in time, we are all living within one of these three roles.
+At any point in time, we are all living within one of the above three roles: parent, child, or adult.
 People who are aware, mature, and care for others choose adult.

 Truth 2: